IvanSilbern/GlycoBinder/README.md

 4. pGlyco, version 2.2.0 [http://pfind.net/software/pGlyco/index.html]

-Liu, M.Q., Zeng, W.F., Fang, P., Cao, W.Q., Liu, C., Yan, G.Q., Zhang, Y., Peng, C., Wu, J.Q., Zhang, X.J. and Tu, H.J., 2017. pGlyco 2.0 enables precision N-glycoproteomics with comprehensive quality control and one-step mass spectrometry for intact glycopeptide identification.
+Liu, M.Q., Zeng, W.F., Fang, P., Cao, W.Q., Liu, C., Yan, G.Q., Zhang, Y., Peng, C., Wu, J.Q., Zhang, X.J. and Tu, H.J., 2017. *pGlyco 2.0* enables precision N-glycoproteomics with comprehensive quality control and one-step mass spectrometry for intact glycopeptide identification.
 Nature communications, 8(1), p.438.

 *GlycoBinder* does not provide those tools and a user needs to request and install the tools by himself prior to working with *GlycoBinder*.
 To our knowledge, the tools are freely available upon request.

 ### Requirements for the processing environment

 *GlycoBinder* was developed and tested on machines running on 64-bit platforms under Windows 10 and R programming language versions 3.5.0 or higher.
 Respectively, it requires an R programming language (versions 3.5.0 or above) to be installed on your machine including *data.table*, *dplyr*, *future.apply*, and *stringr* packages.
-In case those packages are not installed, GlycoBinder will make an attempt to install them.
+In case those packages are not installed, *GlycoBinder* will make an attempt to install them.

 Since *GlycoBinder* relies on external tools, all of them should be installed and configured prior to using the script.
 All external tools have to be added to the system path of the machine *GlycoBnder* is working on.
 Later allows for envoking the tool without specifying an exact path to it that might differ from one computer to another.To do so, search for `Edit environment variables for your account` and then click on it.
 Under "User Variables" select "PATH" and click the `Edit` button (make sure you are changing the "PATH" variable for a user account you will be later working).
 Select `New` and then `Browse`.
 Navigate to the directory where the executable of the tool is located.
 Repeat the same procedure for all the tools.
-We also suggest to add the file path to the folder containing "Rscript.exe" file, which is needed to run GlycoBinder using the command line.
+We also suggest to add the file path to the folder containing "Rscript.exe" file, which is needed to run *GlycoBinder* using the command line.
 "Rscript.exe" is typically located within the folder containing files belonging to R, e.g. *C:/Program Files/R/R-3.5.0/bin/x64/*.
 After the enviromental variables are configured, please check if the tools can be accessed from the command line directly.
 For this, open the command line and type one by one: `RScript`, `rawtools`, `msconvert`, `pparse`, `pglyco`.
 Hit `Enter` after each command.
 Make sure that system can find each tool and returns help information to the console.
 A tutorial how to configure environmental variables can be found here: https://github.com/kevinkovalchik/RawTools/wiki/Download-and-prepare-RawTools-for-Windows

 Depending on the number of raw files and their size, *GlycoBinder* might require a large amount of RAM to process the data.
 Per default, it will use number_of_awailable_processors - 2 threads on your machine for processing the data (this number might be different for external tools).
 We recommend to reserve at least 1GB of free RAM per running process (e.g. for a machine with 8 cores, one should aim for at least 6 GB of free RAM space).
 If you would like to restrict the number of processors used by *GlycoBinder*, please, consult the following section regarding additional parameters to the script.

 ### Processing steps in brief

-Glycobinder is designed for processing *.raw* files acquired on Thermo Fisher Orbitrap instruments.
+GlycoBinder is designed for processing *.raw* files acquired on Thermo Fisher Orbitrap instruments.
 It allows for combination of MS spectra resulting from MS2 and SPS-MS3 scans and use of isobaric peptide labeling reagents, e.g. TMT, for quantification.

 In brief, *GlycoBinder* makes following steps in the data processing: